bloomreach/experience-react-sdk/README.md

 <RenderCmsComponent path={'menu'} renderComponent={CmsMenu} />
 ```

-### Container components
+### Containers

-Container components are being used to hold container items, which will be rendered by the SDK.
+Containers are being used to hold container items, which will be rendered by the SDK.
 Whenever it needs to customize a layout of those container items, it is possible also to pass a custom container component in `componentDefinitions`.

 #### Example
 ```jsx